Immune Checkpoint Inhibitor Toxicity Risk Prediction in Solid Tumors

 I. To assess the feasibility of using electronic (e)PRO in a multi-center clinical trial setting.

 - Participants must be planning to receive ICI-based therapy for a solid tumor malignancy.
-This therapy must be given according to Food and Drug Administration (FDA) label or National Comprehensive Cancer Network (NCCN) guidelines at Category 1 or 2A and not in the context of a clinical trial
+This therapy must be given according to National Comprehensive Cancer Network (NCCN) guidelines at Category 1 or 2A and not in the context of a clinical trial

 - Participants who have received prior ICI-based therapy must have completed ICI based therapy at least 180 days prior to registration